dbt-labs/jaffle-shop/README.md

 - dbt Cloud connected to your warehouse
 - Your copy of this repo set up as the codebase
 - dbt Cloud and the codebase pointed at a fresh database or project in your warehouse to work in
+- Raw data loaded into your warehouse

 You're now ready to start developing with dbt Cloud!
 Choose a path below (either the [dbt Cloud IDE](<#dbt-cloud-ide-(most-beginner-friendly)>) or the [Cloud CLI](<#dbt-cloud-cli-(if-you-prefer-to-work-locally)>) to get started.

 ### 😶‍🌫️ dbt Cloud IDE (most beginner friendly)

 1. Click `Develop` in the dbt Cloud nav bar.
 You should be prompted to run a `dbt deps`, which you should do.
+This will install the dbt packages configured in the `packages.yml` file.

 > [!TIP]
 > Make sure to turn on the 'Defer to staging/production' toggle once you're set up.
 This will ensure that only modified code is run when you run commands in the IDE, saving you time and resources!